Upgrade overview

 of the newQuayRegistry

-is set, access Quay and confirm all data and settings were migrated successfully. -
+is set, access Project Quay and confirm that all data and settings were migrated successfully. -

-When you are confident everything worked correctly, you may delete the
+If everything works correctly, you can delete the

 QuayEcosystem